droid-dataset/droid/docs/mcap_format.md

 ## Overview

-Droid Franka Robots now supports storing data in the Foxglove MCAP format, which is a standardized container format for robotics data.
+DROID Franka Robots now supports storing data in the Foxglove MCAP format, which is a standardized container format for robotics data.
 This document explains the MCAP implementation, data schema, and how to convert existing H5 files to MCAP.

 ## What is MCAP?